techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > - Presence based routing off: No agents are opted into the queue.
 > - Presence based routing on: No agents logged in, or all agents are in *Appear Offline*.
 >
-> If agents are logged in or opted in, then calls will be queued.
+> If agents are logged in or opted in, then calls are queued.

 Once you select your call overflow, call timeout, and no agents handling options, select the **Next** button at the bottom of the **Add a Call queue** page.